Slightly updated 2018 version: (Dropbox: PDF; Word), (Academia.edu), (Google drive), (Amazon)

 In sum, plausible animal rights arguments don’t justify thinking that early fetuses have rights or, importantly, that they lack rights: they are neutral on the issue and so further arguments are needed to go either way on abortion, pro-choice or pro-life.

-Later abortions, affecting fetuses, are a different issue, however.
+Later abortions, affecting conscious and feeling fetuses, are a different issue, however.

 What might a good reason be to painfully abort a conscious, feeling fetus?
-At least, if this type of abortion was required to save the pregnant woman’s life or prevent other harms to her , then that would be a good reason, it seems.
+At least, if this type of abortion was required to save the pregnant woman’s life or prevent other harms to her as bad or worse than the harms to the fetus from this type of abortion, then that would be a good reason, it seems.

 Fortunately, the numbers above suggest that relatively few abortions are of conscious, sentient fetuses: just a small percentage, perhaps a bit more if fetal consciousness develops earlier.
 These abortions are often performed because of serious disabilities found in the fetus: it is doubtful that women have later abortions for anything other than serious reasons.
 Regardless, the frequency of these later abortions could surely be reduced if early abortions were more readily available.

 What else might be a good reason to potentially justify a later term abortion?
-Or else?
+Or who else?

-Absent from our discussion so far has been the : she tends to be overlooked by anti-abortion arguments, which have been our focus.
+Absent from our discussion so far has been the pregnant woman: she tends to be overlooked by anti-abortion arguments, which have been our focus.
 Obviously though, the fetus is developing in her body and will be making major demands on her and her body over pregnancy and birth.

 It’s useful here to compare animal and fetal rights.
 It’s easy to respect animals’ rights: just don’t shoot them to hang their heads on the wall, don’t electrocute them to turn them into fur coats, don’t infect them with diseases, don’t kill them to eat them.
 Animals’ rights, mainly, are negative rights: basically, just leave them alone.
 Fetuses’ rights, in contrast, would be positive rights: rights to various benefits and forms of assistance from the women they are inside of.
 A pregnant woman surely does not just “leave the fetus alone” over the course of pregnancy and childbirth, so to speak: she has to put in a lot of physical and emotional effort and energy, to say the least.
 And a pregnant woman might not be willing, for many reasons, to provide those benefits to a fetus, given all that’s involved.
 If Thompson is correct, the fetus has no right to these benefits, even if they are necessary for his or her life to continue, and the pregnant woman has a right to not provide them: until there are artificial wombs to transplant unwanted fetuses into, a woman has a moral right to an abortion.

 Yes.
-Some arguments emphasize that animals don’t contribute to , lack and don’t comprehend , and these concerns seem applicable to human fetuses also.
+Some arguments emphasize that animals don’t contribute to (human) culture, lack intellectual accomplishments and don’t comprehend the idea of rights, and these concerns seem applicable to human fetuses also.
 But since they also apply to many children and adults also, these are poor objections to animal rights.

-A more challenging argument against animal rights that claims that that animals lack rights because they are not human and/or because they are not the “kind” of being that’s .
+A more challenging argument against animal rights that claims that that animals lack rights because they are not human and/or because they are not the “kind” of being that’s a rational moral agent.
 These arguments’ advocates don’t seem to notice that these arguments seem to imply that fetuses have rights, insofar as they are human and the kind of being that’s a rational moral agent.
 So, to avoid animal rights, some people embrace an argument that seems to have “pro-life” implications, which they don’t realize.
-Most people don’t think that to consistently avoid thinking that animals have rights, they think that abortion is wrong.
+Most people don’t think that to consistently avoid thinking that animals have rights, they must think that abortion is wrong.
 And they need not.
 That this objection to animal rights has this result shows that it is not a good objection to animal rights.
-(This argument is developed in my “Tom Regan on ‘Kind’ Arguments against Animal Rights and for Human Rights” in ).
+(This argument is developed in my “Tom Regan on ‘Kind’ Arguments against Animal Rights and for Human Rights” in The Moral Rights of Animals).

 There may be other connections, but I will leave it to critics of animal rights to see what other implications their arguments might have for abortion.